 Pharmaceutical Sciences & Drug Development Major

-Saint Joseph’s is one of the few universities in the US to offer a Bachelor of Science in Pharmaceutical Sciences program.
+Saint Joseph’s is one of the few universities in the US to offer a Bachelor of Science in Pharmaceutical Sciences & Drug Development program.
 This unique undergraduate program provides students with the theoretical understanding and laboratory-based skills to develop, formulate, manufacture and test drugs and cosmetics.
 Students sharpen their technical skills through laboratory-based courses and faculty-directed undergraduate research projects.

 Students will sharpen their skills in the discipline of pharmaceutics that specializes at determining feasible dosage form, route and time of administration (formulation and delivery).
 This discipline is often referred to as Drug Development branch of the field of Pharmaceutical Sciences.
 Pharmaceutical Scientists are masters of design and leverage their creativity to get just the right amount of therapeutic at just the right place for the right amount of time.
 Many new inventions are linked to such creativity of design and our discipline of Pharmaceutics has proven very successful in the issuance of patents.
 Students with a BS in pharmaceutical sciences join careers in medicine, health-related fields, pharmaceutical companies (scientists or pharmaceutical representative), and regulatory affairs (drug approvals) to name a few.